awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 `AutomatedUpdateDate`
 Optional
 The epoch time when the deployment window closes for required updates\.
-After this time, Amazon Elasticsearch Service schedules the software upgrade automatically\.
+After this time, Amazon OpenSearch Service schedules the software upgrade automatically\.
 **Type:** String

 `Cancellable`